playmer/sdl_gpu_by_example/site/content/lessons/003_Triangle_and_Fullscreen_Triangle.md

 ## The Vertex Shader <a name="vertex_shader" id="vertex_shader"></a>

+Now that we've discussed the theory, let's get back to the code a bit, but before we can make a pipeline, we'll need to write both a Vertex and Pixel shader.
+We'll create a couple of files [`Triangle.vert.hlsl` and `Triangle.frag.hlsl`] to start working on, starting with the Vertex shader.

 To display a triangle, we must produce geometry.
 For very simple shapes like Triangle, and even cubes, we can get away with storing this data within the shader itself.
 And it's helpful to learn this how to do this because this isn't unlike how you might pull geometry out of a storage buffer.
 Or for 2D you may store the transformations and UV info for sprites into a storage buffer but produce geometry like we will here.

 Our first set of geometry will be a triangle that looks roughly like this: